tarcadius/LDAR_Sim/README.md

+# This was the original page for LDAR-Sim (version 1).
+For Version 2.0 and later, please go to [this page](https://github.com/LDAR-Sim/LDAR_Sim).

 # The LDAR Simulator
 ## About LDAR-Sim
 The Leak Detection and Repair Simulator (LDAR-Sim) is an open-source modeling framework for exploring the effectiveness of methane leak detection programs.
 The purpose of LDAR-Sim is to enable transparent, collaborative, flexible, and intuitive investigation of emerging LDAR technologies, methods, work practices, regulations, and deployment strategies.